subhylahiri/numpy_linalg_extras/README.md

     Use LU decomposition in `raw` form from previous use.
 * `gufuncs.rlu_solve`:
 * `gufuncs.lstsq_qrm`:
-    Also return QR decomposition in `raw` form for future use.
+    Also return QR/LQ decomposition in `raw` form for future use.
 * `gufuncs.lstsq_qrn`:
 * `gufuncs.rlstsq_qrm`:
 * `gufuncs.rlstsq_qrn`:
 * `gufuncs.qr_lstsq`:
-    Use QR decomposition in `raw` form from previous use.
+    Use QR/LQ decomposition in `raw` form from previous use.
 * `gufuncs.rqr_lstsq`:
 * `gufuncs.inv`:
     Matrix inverse.